-You will be in awe of the magnificence of Iguassu Falls, truly a nature lover’s highlight on South American tours.
+Bask in the magnificence of Iguassu Falls, a natural highlight of any South America tour.

-Eleanor Roosevelt supposedly said just two words on catching her first glimpse of Iguassu Falls.
+It’s said that Eleanor Roosevelt uttered just two words on catching her first glimpse of Iguassu Falls.

-While some claim that oft-retold story to be apocryphal, it’s hard not to share the sentiment as our car pulls up at the entrance to the Brazilian walking track, and we first see the dozen or more curtains of white water cascading over the verdant cliffs that mark the edge of Argentina.
+While the quote may be apocryphal, it’s hard not to share the sentiment as our car pulls up at the entrance to the Brazilian walking track, and we first see the dozen or more curtains of white water cascading over the verdant cliffs that mark the edge of Argentina.

 “You like the small falls?” asks our guide.